RAMAKRISHNA MISSION SHILPAVIDYALAYA

 “We need technical education and all else which may develop the industries so that men instead of seeking for service may earn enough to provide for them and save something against rainy day.”

-To give shape to these ideas of Swamiji a modest beginning was made by most Revered Srimat Swami Brahmanandji Maharaj, President Ramakrishna Math & Mission and Srimat Swami Shivanandji Maharaj, by opening a technical school in the year 1921.
+To give shape to these ideas of Swamiji, a modest beginning was made by Most Revered Srimat Swami Brahmanandji Maharaj, President Ramakrishna Math & Mission and Srimat Swami Shivanandji Maharaj, by opening an Industrial School in the year 1921.
 Initially the school was started in a house near the Belur Math but due to some inconvenience there it was shifted to the Math premises.
 The technical / vocational training imparted in this Institute is a training with a difference.
 The objective is Swami Vivekananda’s concept of making a full-fledged man –

 “Heart to feel, brain to conceive and hand to work.”

 Until 1930 the school was under the direct supervision of the Ramakrishna Mission Headquarters but in this year it was brought under the control of a separate managing committee & recognized as a branch centre of the Ramakrishna Mission.

 Most Revered Swami Shankaranandaji Maharaj was very much interested about this institute.
 It is said that if he was unable to hear the sound of machines in this institute he used to ask –“What happened?
 Why there is no sound?”
 Mr. Dasarathi Dutta, Direct Disciple of Swami Shivanandaji Maharaj was the Carpentry teacher of Shilpavidyalaya on that time.